iphipps/timelapse-pi/pi/README.md

 See [github](https://github.com/andreafabrizi/Dropbox-Uploader) for instructions.
 Of course you could write that part to use scp or just save to disk.
 I am using dropbox because they gave be 1 TB and I can quickly use the same location as a cdn for (the website)[../website/README.md]

+### Get the Script Running

+First copy the sample-configure.py file and call it `configure.pg` with accurate credentials.

+Try running the script

+`python timelapse_pi.py`

+You might find some errors, directories not existing, or the dropbox uploader not working.
+Fix these errors.
+Note that the script only runs at certain times of the day, you might need to adjust those for testing purposes.

+If it all runs, set up a crontab to run `nohup python timelapse_pi.py &` on reboot.
+Or manually run the nohup